josh-collinsworth/sveltekit-blog-starter/README.md

 ## Further documentation

 I assume at least a little bit of knowledge of SvelteKit and/or similar static site generators here, but be sure to read [the SvelteKit docs](https://kit.svelte.dev/docs) for more info.

+## Contributing

+I've tried my best to make sure this starter is up to date with the latest SvelteKit, but I'm sure improvements can be made.
+Feel free to [visit the repo](https://github.com/josh-collinsworth/sveltekit-blog-starter) and submit a pull request, or [contact me directly](https://joshcollinsworth.com/contact).